Susanne Wigene: International career

-She won the silver medal over 10 000 m at the 2006 European Championships in Athletics in Gothenburg, Sweden in 30:32,26 minutes, thus improving her personal best by well over 2 minutes.
-She also finished 7th in the 5,000m at the same event.
+She reached her career highlight as she won the silver medal over 10 000 metres at the 2006 European Championships, clocking in 30:32,26 minutes and improving her personal best by well over 2 minutes.
+She finished seventh in the 5000 metres at the same championship, and eleventh at the 2006 World Athletics Final.
+Wigene also took four victories at the European Cup from 2004 to 2006.